 Volunteers will gain a sense of accomplishment and joy in that they will be helping the families and individuals start over as well as achieving a needed community service.

 (The Types of Volunteering section does not have an appropriate category for this volunteer position.
-This position will require the volunteer to work alone or in a pair to gather toys for the children of families who are in need.)
+This position will require the volunteer to work alone or in a pair.)

 How will the organization benefit?